Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus

-The main results concerning the left over service curves computation are in following. \begin{Theorem} [Left-over service curve - Arbitrary Multiplex] \cite{bouillard2009service} let $f_1$ and $f_2$ be two flows crossing a server that offers a \emph{strict} service curve $\beta$ such that $f_1$ is $\alpha_1$-constrained, then the residual service curve offered to $f_2$ is:
+The main results concerning the left-over service curves computation are as follows: \begin{Theorem} (Left-over service curve - Arbitrary Multiplex)\cite{bouillard2009service} let $f_1$ and $f_2$ be two flows crossing a server that offers a strict service curve $\beta$ such that $f_1$ is $\alpha_1$-constrained, then the left-over service curve offered to $f_2$ is: